avidbots/flatland/docs/overview.rst

 Flatland Simulator Overview
 ===========================

-This document provides a high level overview of the flatland simulator.
+This document provides an overview of the flatland simulator.

 Flatland simulator is a light weight, performance centric 2D robot simulator.
 It is built to integrate directly with ROS and uses Box2D for physics simulation.
-This project is divided into three ROS packages: flatland_server, flatland_plugins, and flatland_viz.
+This project is divided into four ROS packages: flatland_server, flatland_plugins, and flatland_viz, and flatland messages.

 Flatland Server
 ---------------